bennettslin/yearlings_bobtail_app/photoshop_notes_rendering.md

-# Quick todo.
+# Todo.
 * Move each scene to its own folder.
-* Move folder with png to completed.
-* Move tif inside folder with png.
-* Move Illustrator file outside of folder.
-* Create svg, put in scene folder.
+    * Relink tifs in scene files.
+* TODO: Figure out how to organise tasks.

 # Order.
 * Cutouts